gatoflaco/Array-Checker/README.md

 - Goes unused if the c or l flags are given but not the d flag.
 ### Flags
 v: verbose
-- More output: simply states what values of d and t are in use, as well as the output mode, prior to reading input.
+- States what flags are set, as well as the values of d and t, prior to reading input.
+If detection is to be checked, also states the value of δ.
-- Rest of output format unchanged.
+- Continues checking properties even when an earlier property was found to fail.
+Because detecing implies locating, and locating implies covering, if the coverage or location check fails, the program will normally not bother to check the more strict properties as they fail by definition.
+In verbose mode, however, they will

 h: halfway
 - Does not print any `coverage_issue`, `location_issue`, or `detection_issue`, but still signals what checks it is doing.